Urban Design and Planning

 This unit focuses on exploring the emergent and potential roles of Urban Design practitioners, and on relating them to students¿ own Urban Design experience, both within practice and within the School of Architecture.
 The unit will be broad ranging, looking at the unprecedented scale and complexity of conditions that are shaping the urban environment globally, creating the need for a critical evaluation of the methods, tools, and design culture that surrounds the practice of Urban Design.
 The module will discuss the consequences of these conditions on the practice of Urban Design, and will invite students to speculate about the potential trajectories that they could take in the future as Urban Design practitioners.
 Assessments will be based on a reflection on student¿s individual experiences and future aspirations.This unit is also suitable for those students taking a part-time route whilst continuing to work in practice.
 It is also suitable an option module for the MArch course.
 It will also be offered as CPD module.15 credits

-For the extended dissertation project you can choose the thesis design studio option run by Architecture, a design thesis in the Department of Urban Studies and Planning, or a conventional written dissertation.
+For the extended dissertation project you can choose a design thesis or a conventional written dissertation.

 Dissertation - one from: